rhodyprog4ds/BrownFall21/_sources/assignments/12-fake-news.md

 - First feedback: {{ early }}
 __Final due date: {{ date }}__

+Submit by the first feedback deadline to get feedback and then continue revising your work.
+After the final due date that feedback will be final.

 ## Evaluation
 ```{list-table} use text to predict fake from real news